-Asia shares mixed ahead of China holiday, Trump-Biden debate
+Global shares up ahead of China holiday, Trump-Biden debate

 Also on investors’ minds is the first presidential debate, set for Tuesday, between U.S. President Donald Trump and Democratic candidate Joe Biden.
 It could influence the course of U.S. policies likely to affect share prices across the board.

-“Heightened volatility appeared to have been the case as growth and U.S. election concerns mounted,” said Jingyi Pan, market strategist with IG in Singapore.

-Wall Street shares finished solidly higher Friday, led by gains in technology and health care companies, although the S&P 500 still posted its fourth straight weekly loss, extending the market’s September swoon.

-The S&P 500 rose 1.6% to 3,298.46, flip-flopping between small gains and losses a few times in the early going.
+For the markets, “the challenge is less about who wins and more about how narrow the victory could be, resulting in a contested election and leaving the market in congressional gridlock at a time when government support is critical,” Stephen Innes of AxiCorp said in a commentary.

 Stocks have been erratic this month, with indexes setting new highs to start the month and then falling sharply as investors worried that values for some of technology giants had risen too high.